 The items of greatest substance are in the “Online Safety Tools” section.
 The statement includes language acknowledging that it does not create any new rights of legal action or enforcement against online dating service providers.
 Nevertheless, AG Harris stated in the release, “In the interest of protecting and educating users, I strongly encourage all online dating companies to adopt the same principles as these industry leaders.”

 Why am I writing about this at all, given that it’s non-binding and only directly concerns three companies?
-In the grand scheme of things, as articulated by AG Harris in her quote above, I think this agreement raises the bar for what will likely come to be considered the industry norm for user safety precautions in online dating.
+In the grand scheme of things, as articulated by AG Harris in her quote above, I think this agreement raises the bar for what will likely come to be considered the industry norm for online trust and safety precautions for dating sites.
 (California tends to be a bellwether when it comes to Internet regulation; it is the largest single online population in the United States and also houses a large number of Internet and wireless companies.)
 For any company hit with a lawsuit, large or small, being able to testify that it follows these principles could help defeat certain claims of negligence by showing the service meets the standard of care established by the largest players in the industry.
 Conversely, any company that is not doing these things would presumably be put on the defensive in any litigation, forced to defend its failure to do “X” when site “Y” has been doing X for years.

 The agreement is silent on the subject of mobile apps, which seems like an unfortunate oversight.
 Without any guidance directly aimed at mobile dating and social apps, I would argue the parallels are clear enough that app makers should assume they will be held up to a similar standard sooner or later.
 The disclosure aspects could be trickier with a mobile UI that offers less display room to work with.

-The good news is that most of the items are common-sense measures that many of the largest online dating sites already had in place prior to the agreement — or, if not already in place, can be implemented at minimal cost.
+The good news is that most of the items are common-sense online trust & safety measures that many of the largest online dating sites already had in place prior to the agreement — or, if not already in place, can be implemented at minimal cost.
 For example, as I pointed out in my post about Path, there is really no excuse for a social site that encourages people to meet offline not to have some kind of “Safety Tips” information somewhere on the site, and a link to that page in the footer where it can be accessed from anywhere on the site.